HTML-CSS-DOM-chat/responsive-adsense/README.md

 <p align="center"><img src="http://i.imgur.com/Ip8tkev.png"></p>

-The fact Adsense doesn't update the banner at all after the initial page load, means the new solution **is totally useless** since there's no difference at all with the old method.
+The fact Adsense doesn't update the banner at all after the initial page load, means the new solution **is useless** since there's no difference at all with the old method.

 ##Solution